-What is the best barbell for your CrossFit gym in 2018?
+What is the best barbell for your CrossFit gym in 2021?
 Do you need to purchase a different bar if you do CrossFit?
 And are you a CrossFit Athlete looking to own your own equipment at home?

-As a gym owner, whether that’s a CrossFit box or a one person garage gym, your barbell investment is one of the biggest that you’ll make.
+As a gym owner, whether that’s a CrossFit box or a one person garage gym or basement gym, your barbell investment is one of the biggest and important one that you’ll make.